Pepperi-Addons/papi-sdk/README.md

 `addonSecretKey`: Sets the `X-Pepperi-SecretKey` request header on the API call.

-Used when maked API calls to system endpoints that require addon authentication (eg. some of the ADAL endpoint are blocked to the addon owning the ADAL tables).
+Used when making API calls to system endpoints that require addon authentication (eg. some of the ADAL endpoint are blocked to the addon owning the ADAL tables).

 **Beware:** Do not send your addon's secret call to every API call, and surely do not send it to endpoint you do not trust.